semaphoreci/docs/next-gen-pipeline-guide.md

 You can model your CI/CD with unlimited number of blocks put in a sequence.
-These blocks are run one after another in the same order as they were defined in the (Pipeline YAML file)[link to pipeline reference].
+These blocks are run one after another in the same order as they were defined in the (Pipeline YAML file)[https://docs.semaphoreci.com/article/50-pipeline-yaml].
 At the same time, inside each of those blocks, one can split the work across arbitrary number of jobs and run things in parallel.

 This guide is intended for teams which need to model CI/CD processes with much higher complexity.
 Semaphore 2.0 allows you to do so by providing you with ability to specify dependencies for each block within a pipeline.

 If blocks put to run in a sequence, don't meet your team needs, then this guide is just for